 We -- my wife and I -- took out a personal loan last year to consolidate our credit card debt.
 It's working for us.
-We can handle the 1 monthly bill.
-We're paying down the personal loan and expect to be debt free, except for our mortgage and car loans, when the personal loan is paid off.
+We can handle the one monthly bill.
+We're paying down the personal loan and expect to be debt-free -- except for our mortgage and car loans -- when the personal loan is paid off.

 It's been a struggle not carrying a balance on our credit cards, but we're staying current on the cards.

 What's the problem?
 No problem really, I just want to know if I can refinance our personal loan to get a lower interest rate.